flaird/user-dropdown-menu/readme.txt

 Insert a dropdown menu with a icon button, based on Bootstrap 4.0 Dropdown.
 All settings can be found in the Theme Customizer.

+= Features =

+* Build your menu from the standard interface and assign it to User Dropdown Menu
+* All settings found in your Theme Customizer
+* Option to change the default icon image
+* Option to display login form that is customizable
+* Option to display header above login form
+* Option to display current username in menu
+* Option to display header above username
+* Option to display logout link
+* Lots of more options when it comes to styling

+Are you missing an option?
+Head over to https://github.com/sagaio/user-dropdown-menu and submit an issue.

 == Installation ==

 = From your WordPress dashboard =